ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 2 - Valkey cache server.md

 ## You can use Valkey instead of Redis as caching server for Ghost

 This second part of the Ghost deployment procedure is where you begin working with the Kustomize project for the whole platform's setup.
-In particular, you will start by preparing the Kustomize subproject of the caching server for Ghost.
+In particular, you will prepare the Kustomize subproject of the caching server for Ghost.
 The official Ghost documentation mentions [Redis](https://redis.io/), but it is possible to use [Valkey](https://valkey.io/) instead.

 ## Kustomize project folders for Ghost and Valkey

 You need a main Kustomize project for the deployment of your Ghost platform.
-In it, you will contain the subprojects for its components like the Valkey cache server.
+It will contain the subprojects for its components like the Valkey cache server.
 Start by executing the following `mkdir` command to create the necessary project folder structure for this part:

 ~~~sh
 $ mkdir -p $HOME/k8sprjs/ghost/components/cache-valkey/{configs,resources,secrets}
 ~~~

-The main folder for the Valkey Kustomize subproject, `cache-valkey`, is named following the pattern `<component function>-<software name>` which this guide will use also to name the root directories for the remaining component subprojects.
-There is also a `configs`, a `resources` and a `secrets` subfolder to better differentiate between the YAML manifests declaring the Kubernetes resources from those related to configurations or secret.
+The main folder for the Valkey Kustomize subproject, `cache-valkey`, is named following the pattern `<component function>-<software name>` which this guide also uses to name the main directories for the remaining component subprojects.
+Furthermore, there is a `configs`, a `resources` and a `secrets` subfolder to better differentiate between the YAML manifests declaring the Kubernetes resources from those related to configurations or secret.

 ## Valkey configuration file